joffrey-bion/chrome-devtools-kotlin/README.md

 Targets can be the browser itself, a browser tab, a service worker, etc.
 Each type of target supports only a subset of the available domains.

-This project exposes the protocol's API via `ChromeXxxxxSession` objects, representing sessions with attached targets, where "xxx" is the type of target.
+This library exposes the protocol's API via session objects, such as `ChromeBrowserSession` or `ChromePageSession`.
+They represent web socket sessions with attached targets, for different types of target.
 The supported domains are defined as properties on these session objects, so accessing these properties is a type-safe way to know which domains can actually be used.

-The supported set of domains for each target type is not clearly defined by the protocol, so there might be some missing domains on some target types.
-If this is the case, use the `unsafe()` method on the session object to get full access to all domains (also, please open an issue so I can fix the missing domain).
+> Note: The supported set of domains for each target type is not clearly defined by the protocol, so there might be some
+> missing domains on some target types.
+> If this is the case, use the `unsafe()` method on the session object to get full access to all domains
+> (also, please open an issue so I can fix the missing domain).

 Each domain type exposes: